drunkard/ceph-readable-doc/html/_sources/cephadm/operations.rst.txt

 that (1) the host is reachable and cephadm can be executed there, and (2) that the host satisfies basic prerequisites, like a working container runtime (podman or docker) and working time synchronization.
-If this test fails, cephadm will no be able to manage services on that host.
+If this test fails, cephadm will not be able to manage services on that host.

 You can manually run this check by running the following command: